fluxfw/SrJiraProcessHelper/README.md

 ## Description

-You need also to install [SrJiraProcessHelperCron](https://github.com/studer-raimann/SrJiraProcessHelperCron).
+If you want to use the xyz feature, you need to install the [SrJiraProcessHelperCron](https://github.com/studer-raimann/SrJiraProcessHelperCron) plugin

 https://your-domain/goto.php?target=uihk_srjiprohe